tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 # Objective

-Provide basic device management C API to allow new devices to modularly connect to the legacy TensorFlow runtime.
+Provide basic device management C API to allow new devices to modularly connect to the current TensorFlow runtime.

 ## Goals

 *   C API wrapper of a subset of methods in StreamExecutorInterface.
-*   Eventual API and ABI stability
+*   Best-effort API and ABI stability after an initial experimental phase.

 ## Non-goals

 *   Compatibility with the
     [new TensorFlow stack](https://blog.tensorflow.org/2020/04/tfrt-new-tensorflow-runtime.html).
-*   Generic potpourri C API for all kinds of devices.
+*   APIs that will expose all device-specific capabilities.

 # Motivation